People

 Dr. Planey is an Assistant Professor in the Department of Health Policy and Management in the Gillings School of Global Public Health at University of North Carolina-Chapel Hill.
 She is also a Faculty Fellow in the Cecil G. Sheps Center for Health Services Research.
 She is a health/medical geographer with an overarching interest in health and healthcare equity.
 Her expertise includes conceptualizing and measuring health care access, health workforce issues, and chronic illnesses.
 Her research and teaching focuses include the application of spatial statistical and epidemiologic methods to study health(care) policies, healthcare access and utilization, and underlying, population-level health inequities.

-Christopher M. Shea, PhD
+Christopher M. Shea, PhD, MA, MPA

 RTRC Co-investigator